 Check Price on Amazon →

 The Z1-S Pro is the desk that ships with everything you’d otherwise need to buy separately.
-The included accessories — cup holder, headphone hook, controller stand, and a large mousepad — eliminate most post-setup purchases that typically add $30–50 to the total cost of a budget desk setup.
+The included accessories — cup holder, headphone hook, controller stand, and a large mousepad — eliminate most post-setup purchases that typically add $30–50 to a compact gaming desk’s total cost.

 The 44.5” surface with a 24” depth gives you just enough room for a 27–32” monitor, full-size keyboard, and mouse.
 The carbon fiber texture feels solid underfoot, and the Z-leg frame doesn’t flex noticeably during use.